ch3n9w/sway/README.md

 ### DE/WM(sway + waybar + swaylock)
 #### sway
 1. Assign different workspaces to different applications
-2. Set the font to Hack Nerd Font
+2. Set the font to Firacode Nerd Font
 3. *Please modify the wallpaper path in sway/config by yourself*
 4. Use rofi as the menu for application launch
 5. Use slurp with wl-copy to achieve convenient and fast screenshot copy function